1. Considering Applying

-Lab rotations will allow first-year students to explore several potential groups.
-This will help define their research interests and aid in choosing the laboratory where they would like to develop their PhD research.
+Lab rotations will allow first-year doctoral candidates to explore several research groups.
+This will help define their research interests and aid in choosing the laboratory where they would like to develop their doctoral research work.

-Students will take basic courses consisting of two main sections each: 1) E-learning during which the essentials are covered, 2) classroom weeks so-called cognition 'academies' in which all students will come together.
-The first academy will take place at the beginning of the academic year on introduction to the Max Planck School of Cognition and the second and third academies will consist of three teaching weeks on basic courses.
+Doctoral candidates will take basic courses consisting of two main sections each: 1) E-learning during which the essentials are covered, 2) classroom weeks so-called cognition 'academies' in which all students will come together.
+In Doctoral candidates will attend three academies in the first year, each of them of two-three teaching weeks duration on the basic courses.

 The first year will end with an evaluation of the students, before one can advance to the “research-phase” (i.e., second to fourth years).
 Only after a successful evaluation will students identify faculty members for their supervisory team.